mekamade/wdi-datavis/README.md

 # World Bank Data Visualization : Installation Guide
 Basic data visualization webapp for 'World Development Indicators' from the World Bank.
-The app is build in a Mac environment.
-Please use appropriate equivalent tools to `brew`, `curl`, `unzip` etc. if you
+The app is build on a Mac environment.
+Please use appropriate equivalent tools to `brew`, `curl`, `unzip` etc.

 ## Prerequisites
 - [Docker](https://docs.docker.com/desktop/) (requires Docker Engine, Docker Compose, Docker CLI)
 - Python 3 with virtual env installed : `python3 -m pip install --user virtualenv`

-Manual Build:
+Only for Manual Build:
 - Node : `brew install node` (This will install `npm` as well)

 ## Downloading Data & Preprocessing
 Preprocessing steps are described in the report.
 - Please change the directory to `./datastore/`
 - Download and unzip the dataset here, make sure the CSV files are stored in `.datastore/WDI_csv/`
-- Download & extract manually if needed
+- Download & extract manually if needed as downlink from World Bank's website seems unreliable.
+Also, the filenames have been changing.
+- Ensure the following file names with case sensitivity:
+    - WDICountry.csv
+    - WDISeries.csv
+    - WDICountry-Series.csv
+    - WDIData.csv
+    - WDIFootNote.csv
+    - WDISeries-Time.csv
 ```
 cd datastore
 curl -L -O https://databank.worldbank.org/data/download/WDI_csv.zip